Divorce Solicitors – What do Matrimonial Solicitors do?

 - Child protection – If there are any concerns regarding the safety of your children, the local authority will investigate these concerns.
-It is possible that the local authority will issue Court proceedings and in this scenario, our solicitors can represent you within the proceedings (legal aid is available for this).
+It is possible that the local authority will issue Court proceedings and in this scenario, our solicitors can represent you within the proceedings.

 Property – The law surrounding the ownership and division of property where a couple is unmarried is very different to where a couple is married.
 Whether or not the property should be sold, and how the sale proceeds should be divided, will depend upon a number of factors including:

 - Contributions to the mortgage payments.